dancespiele/roads/README.md

     });
 ```

-4. Interact with the API directly, or bind it to an HTTP serber
+4. Manually make a request.
+This will locate and execute the proper resource and resource method.

 ```
     // Call directly
-    api.request('GET', '/users', {page : 2})
+    road.request('GET', '/users', {page : 2})
         .then(function (response) {
             if (response.status >= 400) {
                 throw new Error(response.data, response.status);